phillc73/pinhooker/README.md

 By default, each function outputs an Rds file.
 However, creation of an CSV file and SQLite database is also supported.

+### Using the Default Rds File

 Once the package is installed, if you just wish to use the default `bloodstockSalesData.Rds` located in the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory, use the following command to load it and assign to a variable:

 ```r
 pinhookerData <- system.file("extdata", "bloodstockSalesData.Rds", package = "pinhooker")
 bloodstockSalesData <- readRDS(pinhookerData)
 ```

+If you don't wish to install the entire package, and just wish to use the Rds file, download it directly from the [inst/extdata](https://github.com/phillc73/pinhooker/tree/master/inst/extdata) directory and load it into your R environment using just the `readRDS()` command.

+Python users can import Rds files using [ttr.rdsutils](https://pypi.python.org/pypi/ttr.rdsutils/0.1.0).

+### Why an Rds file?

+The short answer is file size.
+The relevant CVS and SQLite files for the entire current data set are approximately 35MB large.
+The equivalent Rds is file is just 4MB.
+The smaller file size aids in package distribution and speed of installation.

 ## Status

 This package is under active development.